Brunei Postal Services Department

-The Postal Services Department (Jabatan Perkhidmatan Pos) is a government department which is responsible for providing postal service in Brunei.
+The Postal Services Department (Jabatan Perkhidmatan Pos) was a government department responsible for providing postal services in Brunei.

 History

 A postage stamp dated 24 April 1894, bearing the Brooketon postmark (present-day Muara), is among the earliest stamps used in Brunei.
 This Sarawak stamp was issued from a small post office established in 1893 to serve the coal-mining community at Rajah Charles Brooke's Brooketon colliery.
 Operated by the Sarawak government, the post office provided a monthly postal service to and from Kuching.
 In 1895, the first post office was established by the Borneo Company Limited.

 Following the signing of the Treaty of Friendship on 11 October 1906, a formal post office was established.
 Constructed under the guidance of Brunei's British Resident, it was located in Brunei Town.
 In that same year, the first stamps used in Brunei were actually overprinted stamps from the nearby island of Labuan.
 The following year, stamps featuring a unique design of a scene on the Brunei River were released.
 Up until 1951, this style was still in use, but with variations in colour.
 Up to 1965, the frequency of commemorative publications was similarly modest.
 Since then, there have typically been three or more sets released annually.
 In terms of design, they adhere to the British model by featuring a portrait of the sultan of Brunei at the side or corner of the main stamp design.

 Shortly after independence of Brunei in 1984, the Postal Services Department has been under the control of the Ministry of Communications (present-day Ministry of Transport and Infocommunications).
 Brunei became the 168th member of the Universal Postal Union (UPU) on 15 January 1985.

 Only 9.4 million letters were handled in 2003, the lowest mail volume in Brunei, down from 13.2 million in 2001.
 The volume increased by 9.7 million in 2004 and 11.5 million in 2005, respectively.
 On 7 November 2006, the Minister of Communications, Abu Bakar Apong, inaugurated the Stamps Gallery and a special stamp issue commemorating the 100th anniversary of postal services.
 On 6 February 2007, when it introduced a Joint Thematic Stamp Issue with Malaysia.
 Malaysian High Commissioner Ali Abdullah attended the ceremony, which was conducted by Deputy Minister of Communications Yusoff Abdul Hamid at the capital's General Post Office.

 On 27 April 2023, at the UPU International Bureau in Bern, the Postal Services Department was recognised with the Express Mail Service (EMS) Customer Care Award 2022 for excellence in EMS services.